 The President & CEO has the possibility to retire at 63 years of age.
 The President & CEO and the Deputy to CEO are entitled to a supplementary pension that exceeds the statutory scheme.
 The retirement age of other members of the Executive Management Group is in accordance with normal local legislation.

-For the incentive plan that covered the years 2015–2017 the reward was paid in spring 2018.
-The incentive plan covered 29 key Glaston personnel.
+For the incentive plan that covered the years 2016–2018 no rewards were paid in spring 2019.
+The incentive plan launched in 2016 covered 18 key Glaston personnel.

-On 18 January 2017, Glaston’s Board of Directors decided on a new period in the share-based incentive plan covering the period 2017–2019, and any rewards from the plan will be paidin spring 2020.
+For the incentive plan launched in 2017, covering the period 2017–2019, any rewards will be paid in spring 2020.
 The incentive plan launched in 2017 covers 18 key Glaston personnel.

-On 8 February 2018, Glaston’s Board of Directors decided on a new period in the share-based incentive plan covering the period 2018–2020.
-Any rewards from the plan will be paid in spring 2021 and the plan covers 20 key Glaston employees.
+For the incentive plan launched in 2018, covering the period 2018–2020, any rewards from the plan will be paid in spring 2021.
+The plan covers 20 key Glaston employees.

 The table presents the total remuneration of the President & CEO and the other Members of the EMG in 2018 and 2017.